iterative/dvc.org/content/docs/command-reference/checkout.md

 ## Options

-- `--summary` - displays summary of the changes.
+- `--summary` - displays summary of the changes done by this command in the workspace.

 - `-d`, `--with-deps` - determines files to update by tracking dependencies to the target DVC-files (stages).
 If no `targets` are provided, this option is